Short Sturgeon: Sturgeon TT.2

 Target tugs, two prototypes and 23 production aircraft ordered to be built at Belfast; some later converted to the TT.3 standard.

 Sturgeon TT.3

 Revised target tug variant, five modified at Rochester from TT.2s.

 S.B.3

 Prototype anti-submarine aircraft built in Belfast.
 Two prototypes ordered with the first flying on 12 August 1950 and then demonstrated at the 1950 Society of British Aerospace Companies' (SBAC) Farnborough Airshow; the second example was completed but never flown.

 Jet Sturgeon night fighter

-Drawings exist for a Sturgeon variant modified with two Rolls Royce AJ.40 turbofans in place of the Merlins and armed with four 20mm Hispano cannon.
+Drawings exist for a Sturgeon variant modified with two Rolls Royce AJ.40 turbofans in place of the Merlins and armed with four 20 mm Hispano cannon.
 This was linked to the 1945 decision by the Assistant Chief of the Naval Staff (Air) to order the evaluation of a Sturgeon night fighter derivative with improved performance as a low-risk alternative to the development of the De Havilland Sea Hornet NF.21 under N.21/45.
 As the Sea Hornet NF.21 was successful, no detailed development followed.